unfoldingWord-box3/audio-obs-navigator/README.md

 1. Press `F5` to open a new Extension Development Host window
 2. Inside the host window, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `OBS Audio Assistant: Show`
+3. In a browser open `http://localhost:9000` to input text